mczeplowski/gif-search-api/README.md

 npm install
 `

-2. You have to create file 'api-keys.json' in main project catalog contains ` {
+2. You have to create file 'api-keys.json' contains `
+{
   pixabayApiKey: xxxxx,
   giphyApiKey: xxxxx,
 }
-`
+` in main project catalog.

 3. `
 npm start